Anim4Bot

 Posted by Emmanuel Sichet on 22/06/2015

 Posted in: Animabot Rev2.
-Tagged: Animabot, drs-0101, Flashforge dreamer, hexapod, hexapod robot.
+Tagged: Animabot, drs-0101, Flashforge dreamer, hexapod, Hexapod Robot.
 Leave a comment

 Hello !
 I finished printing all the tibias and I’m now the coxas print… I also sprayed some rubber at the end of the tibia to avoid slipping.